Skip to Content

 Snake plants rely on their roots to take up water from the soil for essential functions.
 When the soil dries up, the plant cannot take up essential nutrients and minerals from the ground, which is critical for growth.

-Plants take up nutrients from the soil in the form of ions which are only formed when these nutrients are dissolved in water.
+Plants take up nutrients from the soil in the form of ions only formed when these nutrients are dissolved in water.
 The process through which these ions get to the plant root cells also requires water.

 Plants take up essential nutrients like potassium and phosphorous through diffusion, which requires water.